ligurio/elle-cli/README.md

 three validity states:

 - `true`      means the history was valid
-- `false`     means the history was valid
+- `false`     means the history was invalid
 - `:unknown`  means checker was unable to complete the analysis; e.g. it ran out of memory.